-Epic CEO Tim Sweeney shared communications between the two sides, in which Apple said it won’t consider reinstating Epic’s developer program account “until the district court’s judgment becomes final and non-appealable”.
+Epic CEO Tim Sweeney shared communications between the two sides.
+Apple said it wouldn’t consider reinstating Epic’s developer program account “until the district court’s judgment becomes final and non-appealable”.

 Apple yanked Fortnite from the iOS App Store in August last year after Epic added an alternative payment method to bypass the 30 percent cut that Apple takes from in-app purchases, Engadget reported on Wednesday.

 Epic swiftly filed a lawsuit against Apple over App Store policies (it sued Google around the same time for similar reasons).
 The Apple case went to trial in May.